sakaifee/sakaifee/README.md

 ## I'm a Software Engineer!!

-- 👨‍💻 &nbsp;I’m currently working on something cool 🤣
+- 👨‍💻 &nbsp;I’m currently working on Frontend Development!
 - 👯 &nbsp;I’m looking to collaborate with other developers
-- 🔭 &nbsp;I’m currently learning backend development
+- 🔭 &nbsp;I’m currently learning something cool 🤣
 - ⚡ &nbsp;Fun fact: I love to have a cup of coffee in my hand at all times